dropseed/plain/bolt/jinja/README.md

 ## Templates

-Templates can be stored inside `INSTALLED_APPS` or in the `templates` directory at the root of your project.
+Templates can be stored inside `INSTALLED_PACKAGES` or in the `templates` directory at the root of your project.

 ## Default globals